 Don’t want to use traditional pumpkin head on a scarecrow?
 Instead of a pumpkin, you can use a flower pot to create an unusual head for your Halloween scarecrow.
 Take a wooden plank, place a flowerpot upside down on the plank and finally embellish the pot with a straw hat, flowery eyes, and a mouth-shaped with a grain plant.

 If you have lots of tin cans at home, you can use them to make a Halloween scarecrow.
 You need to remove the label and paint them in the desired color.
 Secure them up with a metal wire into a human-like structure.
-You need to paint a face on the can used as the head of the tin can scarecrow.
+You need to paint a face on the can used as the head of this unique scarecrow.

-These Halloween scarecrow decorations include both elegant and eerie structures.
-You can pick anyone as per your preference and enjoy the October 31st in full spirit.
+These Halloween scarecrow decorations include both elegant and eerie DIYs.
+You can pick any one of them as per your preference and enjoy the October 31st in full spirit.
 Feel free to share your valuable thoughts!